 be covered by your Medicare Part A or Medicare Part B.)

-You first review the Medicare plans that are available in your area (see our Medicare Part D plan finder at https://PDP-Finder.com
+You can begin by reviewing the Medicare plans that are available in your area (see our Medicare Part D Plan Finder at https://PDP-Finder.com

 - you can click here for an overview of our PDP Finder

-Medicare Part D drug plans cover thousands of drugs, but drug plans are not required to cover all known prescription
+Medicare Part D drug plans cover thousands of drugs(2,000 to 4,000), but drug plans are not required to cover all known prescription

 and cover a non-formulary drug - but a drug plan is not required to grant your request.
 Some drugs are also excluded by law